(Iso)spin from Isospin in Top-Down Holography: Conclusion

 \begin{itemize} \item We note that the 5D SU(2) $\times$ U(1) gauged supergravity can also be uplifted to the infinite family of Gaiotto-Maldacena solutions \cite{Gaiotto:2009gz} using \cite{Chatzis:2024kdu,Chatzis:2024top}.
 Due to our construction, it is guaranteed that there will be a diagonal symmetry between the 2-sphere from the gauged supergravity, and the 2-sphere of the internal manifold of the Gaiotto-Maldacena solutions.
 This shows the universality of this phenomena.
 It would be interesting to study this uplift as a non-supersymmetric reduction of 4D $\mathcal{N}=2$ SCFTs. \item One possibility to obtain a solution realising a diagonal symmetry between a Lorentz symmetry and a internal symmetry, is to interpret the AdS$_{3}$ solution presented here as a IR fixed point of a more general background of the form

 If this solution exists, from the point of view of a 4D observer, there would really be a spin from isospin effect.
-A more general profile for the SU(2) and U(1) gauge fields and a non-zero dilaton might be necessary. \item It would be interesting to further study solutions containig a Meron gauge field, for example the Meron gauge field on a D5-brane wraped on a 2-sphere of \cite{Nunez:2023xgl}. \item The key ingredient in realizing the diagonal symmetry is that the manifolds $\text{S}^2$ and $\text{S}^3$ share the same isometry algebra.
+A more general profile for the SU(2) and U(1) gauge fields and a non-zero dilaton might be necessary. \item It would be interesting to further study solutions containig a Meron gauge field, for example the Meron gauge field on a D5-brane wraped on a 2-sphere of \cite{Nunez:2023xgl}. \item We showed in Section \ref{sec:Section2} that the lifts studied here have an additional U(1) isometry.
+At the level of gauge supergravity, this isometry is related to the generator $\mu^{i}T^{i}$.
+It would be interesting further analyse this connection. \item The key ingredient in realizing the diagonal symmetry is that the manifolds $\text{S}^2$ and $\text{S}^3$ share the same isometry algebra.
 A possible generalization is to consider manifolds that share a common subalgebra of their isometry groups, allowing one to construct 1-forms whose Lie derivatives along this subalgebra close among themselves.
-In principle, this would allow the construction of manifolds with non-trivial fibrations that can serve as internal spaces for solutions of 10- or 11-dimensional supergravity. \end{itemize}
+In principle, this would allow the construction of manifolds with non-trivial fibrations that can serve as internal spaces for solutions of 10- or 11-dimensional supergravity. \item It would be interesting to pursue a further stability analysis in the non-supersymmetric AdS$_{3}$ solution.
+Here, we took advantage of the fact that in the purely metric and $F_{5}$ sector of Type IIB, it is consistent to study dilaton perturbations.
+The mass of these fluctuations, dual to spin-0 glueballs, are always above the BF bound, so a instability is not triggered by this fluctuations.
+A similar analysis where a set of fluctuations decouple from rest can be performed to the spin-2 fluctuation studied in \cite{Bachas:2011xa}.
+A more general study stability requires a systematic perturbative analysis. \end{itemize}

 We hope to report on these and related topic in the future.